Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Expertise in working in the team environment and has excellent communication skills.
+Expertise in working in groups and demonstrate good communication skills.

 Education: